stolinski/human-lanterns/README.md

     lanterns controllers:modelname

-This creates app/controllers folder(s) if they don't already exist and creates a names.js file inside with basic CRUD controllers.
+This creates app/controllers folder(s) if they don't already exist and creates a names.js file inside with basic RESTful controllers.

 #### Views Generator

     lanterns views:modelname

-This creates app/views folder(s) if they don't already exist and creates an ejs template for the basic CRUD controllers.
+This creates app/views folder(s) if they don't already exist and creates an ejs template for the basic RESTful controllers.
 See above for files created specifically.

 ## Requirements

 This is to be used with Express 4.

+This uses [ejs-locals](https://github.com/RandomEtc/ejs-locals).
+Please install and add ejs-locals.

 This uses a toSlug(); middleware function.
 Please add this to your middleware, or use this function in your pre-save hook